jayesbe/react-native-cacheable-image/README.md

 - [react-native-fs](https://github.com/johanneslumpe/react-native-fs) for file system access

 ### Dependency Installation
-- You may have to run `rnpm link` if you have not for react-native-fs.
-Execute `rnpm link react-native-fs` from the console
+- For `react-native-fs`.
+You need to link the module.
+Either try `rnpm link react-native-fs` or `react-native link react-native-fs`.
+See react-native-fs for more information.

 ## Usage
 import CacheableImage from 'react-native-cacheable-image'